bruvellu/cephalic-furrow/3-text/furrow.md

 ![Formation of ectopic folds in cephalic furrow mutants.
 **a**, Overview of key developmental events using a standard developmental staging [@Ashburner2005-ym].
 The formation of the cephalic furrow is delayed in *prd* mutants and absent in *btd* and *eve* mutants.
 In the latter, ectopic folds form near the canonical invagination site of the cephalic furrow.
 Wildtype and *prd* embryos form less frequent and smaller ectopic folds more anterior or posterior to the cephalic furrow.
 Ectopic folds appear later and unfold quicker than the cephalic furrow, and their formation coincides with the appearance of mitotic domains and with the rapid phase of the germ band extension [@Campos-Ortega1985-ma].
 **b**, Profile view of wildtype and *prd* embryos (early stage 8), and *btd* and *eve* embryos (late stage 8) showing the divergent morphology of the cephalic furrow and ectopic folds, respectively.
+Membrane marker = Gap43-mCherry.
 Scale bars = 20µm.
 **c**, Lateral view of sibling controls (heterozygotes) and mutant embryos (*btd* or *eve* homozygotes).
 The arrows indicate epithelial folds, the asterisks indicate the position of mitotic domains, and the percentages indicate the extent of germ band extension relative to the egg length.
+Membrane marker = Gap43-mCherry.
 Scale bars = 50µm.
 **d**, Timing of formation of cephalic furrow and ectopic folds in different genetic backgrounds.
 The cephalic furrow forms about 7 minutes after gastrulation in wildtype (+/+, n=16) and *btd* heterozygotes (+/−, n=6), and is delayed in *eve* and *prd* heterozygotes (+/−, n=7 and n=10, respectively) and in *prd* homozygotes (−/−, n=5).
 Ectopic folds form about 20min after gastrulation in *btd* and *eve* homozygotes (−/−, n=5 and n=5, respectively).
 One dot represents one embryo.
 **e**, Percentage of germ band extension at the time of formation of the cephalic furrow and ectopic folds in different genetic backgrounds.
 The cephalic furrow appears at 10% germ band extension, except in *prd* heterozygotes where it varies up to 40%.
 Ectopic folds form at 30--35% germ band extension.
 The n values are the same as in **d**.
 **f**, Variability in the distribution of the cephalic furrow in sibling controls (*btd* heterozygotes) and of the ectopic folds in *btd* mutants (n=6).
 Scale bars = 50µm.